Lighten Mom’s Mental Load to Boost Kids’ Mental Health

 What I know now is a burden shared really can be a burden halved and it feels good!
 There is joy and connection in steering the ship as a family.
 Messing up here or there isn’t a disaster.
 Just make sure you get all those antibiotics in

 Not sure where or how to start sharing the load?
-Register here and join us for “Lighten Mom’s Mental Load to Boost Kids’ Mental Health”, a powerful workshop designed to help you shift the weight, restore balance, and reconnect with your partner—and yourself.
+Watch previously hosted workshop, “Lighten Mom’s Mental Load to Boost Kids’ Mental Health,” here, a powerful workshop designed to help you shift the weight, restore balance, and reconnect with your partner—and yourself.

 In this session, you’ll discover: